-An impression of the recommended urban form map.
-Note the fine detail that is difficult to read at this scale, and the inset dashed box representing the area in figure A-2 showing a detailed representation.
+An impression of the recommended building scale map.
+Note the fine detail in Figure A-1 is difficult to read at this scale and the inset dashed box representing the area in Figure A-2 illustrating a detailed representation.

 A. General to All